• Skip to primary navigation

 • Pat the shrimp dry on both sides with paper towels.
 Place them in a large bowl.
 Add the olive oil.

 • In a small bowl, mix the salt, pepper, smoked paprika, garlic powder, ground cumin, dried thyme, and cayenne pepper.
-Add the spice mixture to the shrimp and toss with a large spoon to coat.
+Add the spice mixture to the shrimp.

 • Heat a large 12-inch skillet over medium-high heat.
 Add the shrimp in a single layer.
 Use a rubber spatula to transfer any residual oil and spices from the mixing bowl to the skillet.

-• Sautee the shrimp until cooked through, about 2 minutes per side.
+• Sauté the shrimp until cooked through, about 2 minutes per side.
+I use two spoons to flip them.

 • Transfer the shrimp to a serving platter.
 Drizzle them with the pan juices, garnish with chopped parsley, and serve.